 Integrity Dolls are confusing, so I wrote this blog post to try and break them down.
 Integrity Dolls are divided into lines similar to the way designers create a line of clothes.
 Fashion Royalty is most well known of these lines.
 I used to think of Integrity Dolls as the company and Fashion Royalty as their line of dolls, but there are many more lesser known lines.
 Poppy Parker is the largest and most popular line of dolls.
 All dolls in the Poppy Parker line are of the character Poppy Parker.
 Her storyline was she was born in the Midwest and is a simple country girl at heart just like Jennie Garth.
 Veronique Perrin is another name of a line of dolls.
 All the dolls in this line of the character Veronique Perrin.
 Unfortunately there is real person named Veronique Perrin and can’t find a biography for the doll.
 Maybe they stopped making her because of that?
 There are very few Veronique Perrin dolls compared the Poppy Parker.
 Veronique Perrin are created by Jason Wu who was working for the company and he left at one point, but now does continue to make a few dolls here and there for IT (which is short for Integrity).
 The rest of the lines can contain a variety of characters with names and backgrounds.
 Nuface and Color Infusion are lines according to the Integrity Dolls Reference Website and you can view all the photos of the past doll lines.
+Fashion Royalty dolls are a different size then NuFace Dolls.
+They can not mix and match clothes or shoes.
+You can buy many handmade outfits and shoes for these dolls online, but the size difference means you can’t mix and match outfits from different lines.

 Other smaller lines of Integrity Dolls